jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 In the demo application, this folder contains a ``data_sources.py`` file that hosts all the Model classes.
 You are encouraged to create as many files as you wish.
 In this file, the ``ExampleModel`` class does mostly PyJapc SET operations, while the plots' models retrieve data.

-No direct operation on the GUI is done here.
+No direct operation on the GUI is done here: this classes just translate the raw data into a format that is compatible with PyQt's signals and slots pattern.

 .. index:: papc_setup/
 .. _papc_setup

 <project_name>/models/papc_setup/
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This folder contains a barebone ``papc`` setup to sandbox your application. ``papc`` is a library that can trick your application into believing it's connecting to the control system, while it's receiving simulated data instead.
+This folder contains a barebone ``papc`` setup to sandbox your application.

+``papc`` is a library that can trick your application into believing it's connecting to the control system, while it's receiving simulated data instead.
 This also allows control system apps to run in a sandbox also on non-TN machines, without the need of any modification.

 ``papc`` is primarily an option for creating meaningful and thorough GUI tests.
 Read more about it on the `papc documentation <https://acc-py.web.cern.ch/gitlab/pelson/papc/docs/stable/>`_.

 .. index:: tests/
 .. _tests_folder